The follow are some of the University services available to you.

 - The Writing Centre is located in the School of Education and offers a free, friendly, non-judgmental writing help to any student, undergraduate or postgraduate regardless of course, degree or level.
 One to One appointments can be made by emailing email@example.com

 LIST (Library & Information Skills Tutorials) offers both classroom style and online sessions covering a wide variety of skills and topics such as 'finding items on your reading list' and 'Essay writing skills'.
-The full list of sessions can be found by following the link.

 Student Services offers a range of personal supports to students throughout their time at university.